Read This Before Doing Another Flat Lay

 Do you sometimes struggle to get a good flat lay no matter what you do?
-Here are the two most common mistakes we see, and how to easily fix them to get beautiful flat lays every time.
+Here are the two most common flat lay mistakes, and how to easily fix them to get beautiful flat lays every time.

 RANDOM PLACEMENT OF OBJECTS